 Sequencing and genome assembly of Kokia drynarioides

 DNA was extracted from mature leaves using the Qiagen Plant DNeasy kit (Qiagen).
 Total genomic DNA was independently sheared via Covaris into two average sizes, i.e., 350bp and 550bp, for Illumina library construction.
 A single, independent library was constructed from each fragment pool using the Illumina PCR-free library construction kit (Illumina).
-The 350 bp library was sequenced on a single lane of Illumina HiSeq2000 and the larger, 550bp library was sequenced on two MiSeq flowcells (both at IGBB, Mississippi State University).
+The libraries were sequenced on a single lane of Illumina HiSeq2000 and two MiSeq flowcells (both at IGBB, Mississippi State University).

 The reads were trimmed and filtered with Trimmomatic v0.32 (Bolger et al. 2014) with the following options: (1) sequence adapter removal, (2) removal of leading and/or trailing bases when the quality score (Q) <28, (3) removal of bases after average Q <28 (8 nt window) or single base quality <10, and (4) removal of reads <85 nt.